aws-samples/gitlab-for-eks/content/040_gitlab_gitops_via_agent/045_setup_gitops_pull_agent.md

 {{< admonition type=warning title="Warning" open=true >}}

-**Check With The Instructor**: If you are in an Instructor-Led course where multiple participants are sharing the same GitLab group and Kubernetes cluster, it is important that all changes to the agent configuration file are retained.
-The instructor may elect to make these changes for each participant to avoid file saving conflicts and/or information overwriting.
-Using Merge Requests would be likely to generate many merge conflicts and slow the class progress signficantly. **If you are not in an instructor-led course, perform the lab as described.**
+**For instructor-led classes, this portion will be done by the instructor.**

+**If you are not in an instructor-led course, perform the lab as described.**

 {{< /admonition >}}